EdHayter/Hayter-et-al.-ECG-analysis/README.txt

 Run time approx. 10s

+by default, Run_for_summary will show human data.
+To view mouse example data change line 9 of Run_for_summary from 'human' to 'mouse' and run again.

 To run with your own data:
-Import raw data & timestamps into MATLAB into row vectors named 'data' and 'timestamps' respectively. then run the following:
+Import raw data & timestamps into MATLAB into row vectors named 'data' and 'timestamps' respectively. create a variable species = 'mouse' or species = 'human'. then run the following:

-[DN, mIBI, sdIBI, params, mBeatWf, Criteria, Quality, Diagnostic,points]=processECGexp_v2(data, timestamps);
+[DN, mIBI, sdIBI, params, mBeatWf, Criteria, Quality, Diagnostic,points]=processECGexp_v2(data, timestamps, species);

-Sampling rate may need to be altered on line 37 of processECGexp_v2.
+Sampling rate 'Fs' and beat window 'dp' (the window around each R peak to search) can be adjusted in lines 17-21 of processECGexp_v2 if required.

 Main outputs:
 mIBI - mean RR interval across each sweep